Mostly nonuniformly sectional expanding systems: Introduction and statement of results

+Let $M$ be a $C^\infty$ compact connected manifold with dimension $\dim M=n$, endowed with a Riemannian metric, induced distance $d$ and volume form (Lebesgue measure) $\m$.
+Let also $\fX^r(M)$, $r\ge1$, be the set of $C^r$ vector fields on $M$ endowed with the $C^r$ topology and denote by $X_t$ the flow generated by $X\in\fX^r(M)$.
+We assume that $X$ is inwardly transverse to the boundary $\partial M$ if non-empty.

-We show that several main classes of singular attracting sets are MNUSE sets for smooth vector fields.
+We first show that several main classes of singular attracting sets, whose definitions we present in Section~\ref{sec:prelim-definit}, are MNUSE sets for smooth vector fields.

 \begin{mainthm} Let $\Lambda \subset M$ be a compact invariant subset for a $C^2$ vector field.
-Then the following classes of attracting sets are mostly nonuniformly sectional hyperbolic (MNUSE) sets: \begin{enumerate} \item Sectional hyperbolic (SH) attracting sets; \item Asymptotically sectional hyperbolic (ASH) attracting sets with two-dimensional center-unstable bundle whose singularities are hyperbolic of saddle-type; \item Multisingular hyperbolic attracting (MSH) sets whose singularities are all active and with the same index. \end{enumerate} \end{mainthm}
+Then the following classes of attracting sets are mostly nonuniformly sectional hyperbolic (MNUSE) sets: \begin{enumerate} \item Sectional hyperbolic (SH) attracting sets; \item Asymptotically sectional hyperbolic (ASH) attracting sets whose singularities are hyperbolic of saddle-type with either \begin{enumerate} \item two-dimensional center-unstable bundle; or \item all singular-hyperbolic singularities; or \item a positive volume subset of weak slow recurrent points. \end{enumerate} \item Multisingular hyperbolic (MSH) attracting sets whose singularities are all active and with the same index. \end{enumerate} \end{mainthm}

 \begin{remark}[ASH and MSH attractors] ASH or MSH attractors (transitive attracting sets) automatically satisfy the conditions on equilibria of items (2) and (3) above, respectively. \end{remark}